TriForce1/CreditCardService/README.md

       ```
     - GET /api/v1/get

       Return all credit card data from database in as a JSON string.
-Simply type link below in browser after running local web server using ```rackup``` command in terminal.
-This function is not current available on our online API validation service.
+Simply type the link below in the browser after running local web server using the ```rackup``` command in terminal.
+This function is not currently available on our online API validation service.
       ```
       http://127.0.0.1:9292/api/v1/get
       ```